simonihmig/responsive-image/README.md

 ## Mixins
 ### The responsive-image mixin

 This mixin binds the url of the best fitting image to the source attribute, based in the values provided by the `image` and `size` attribute.
-It also get the ´responsiveImage` service injected.
+It also get the responsiveImage` service injected.

 ### The responsive-background mixin
 This mixin binds the url of the best fitting image as the background url to the elements style attribute, based in the values provided by the `image` and `size` attribute.
-It also get the ´responsiveImage` service injected.
+It also get the responsiveImage` service injected.

+##Note##
 **Important:** If you use one of these components/mixins/helper or service, you have to exclude the destination folder from fingerprinting in production.
 This is because the image URLs are generated dynamically at runtime, where replacement of all original file names with their fingerprinted counterpart is currently not possible:
 ```js
 //ember-cli-build.js